SEC logo

 Melbourne Renewable Energy Hub

-SEC has partnered with Equis Australia to deliver the Melbourne Renewable Energy Hub (the Hub) at Plumpton, in Melbourne’s west.
+SEC co−owns the Melbourne Renewable Energy Hub (the Hub) in Melbourne’s west with GreenPoint Energy (a subsidiary of Equis).

 Now operational, the Hub provides 600 megawatts of capacity and 1.6 gigawatt hours of storage – enough capacity to power 200,000 homes during the evening peak period.